-Students' scores on the COMP-XM Knowledge of Teamwork Module met the criteria for success (above the 75th percentile) in three of the four semesters where data is available, including the most recent three semesters.
+Students' scores on the COMP-XM Knowledge of Teamwork Module met the criteria for success (above the 75th percentile) in four of the five semesters where data is available.
+As of Summer 2024, the new version of CAPSIM being utilized no longer includes the Knowledge of Team Module.
+A new measure of teamwork will be implemented in the 24-25 AY.